 Rogers started his managing career with the youth team of Chelsea in the year 2004.
 Rogers has also managed Liverpool from 2012-2015 and took them to 2nd spot in 2013-14.
 Rogers helped Swansea City to become the first Welsh team to qualify for the Premier League.
 He also managed Celtic and won two domestic trebles with them.

-Leicester City FC is the 7th team that Brendan would manage The overall winning percentage of Rogers is 54.1 and the expectations with him are high.
-Another great season for Liecester is on its way.
+Leicester City FC is the 7th team that Brendan would manage The overall winning percentage of Rogers is 54.1 %.

 Leicester City Stadium - King Power Stadium